easybiblabs/asset-php/README.md

 ```php
     <script src="/js/123abcdwhatever-main.js"></script>
 ```
 once you ran `composer build`.

-It will fall-back to `/js/main.js` when you ran `composer clear-build`.
+To make it fall-back to the source file, you can run `EasyBib\Asset::clear()`.
+But because of how the APC works in PHP, you'll have to run that from within the app (or at least using the same SAPI).